Runeozzyman/PostOffice/README.md

-# PostOffice
+# What is PostOffice
-A desktop mail client made with electron that allows users to filter their emails into intuitively organized custom mailboxes.
+PostOffice is a desktop mail client made with electron that allows users to filter their emails into intuitively organized custom mailboxes, called 'mailslots'.

+# Screenshots
+-insert ss'-

+## Tech Used
+-insert logos-